cbarnes5/World_Development_Project/wdx_analysis.md

 ![PLot 2](https://raw.githubusercontent.com/cbarnes5/world_development_explorer/main/Charts/Plot%202.png)
 **Plot 2**

 Specifically, we can see the correlations between income levels and literacy rates when directly comparing Mali and Chili.
 Mali is classified as a low income country and Chili is classified as a High Income country.
-As the Plot 2 indicates, Chilies literacy rates among women aged 15-25 is higher than Mali’s.
+As the Plot 2 indicates, Chilies literacy rates among women aged 15-25 is higher than Mali’s by roughly 65%.

 ![PLot 3](https://raw.githubusercontent.com/cbarnes5/world_development_explorer/main/Charts/Plot%203.png)
 **Plot 3**